When Modalities Remember: Continual Learning for Multimodal Knowledge Graphs: Related Work

 \subsection{Multimodal Knowledge Graph Reasoning}

 MMKGR explicitly incorporates visual\cite{wang2021visual} and textual information into entity representation learning to make up for the limits of purely structural methods\cite{chen2024knowledge}.
 In multimodal fusion, MKGformer\cite{chen2022hybrid}, IMF\cite{li2023imf}, and LAFA\cite{shang2024lafa} explore fusion strategies from the perspectives of cross-modal Transformers, interaction mechanisms, and neighbor structure information, respectively.
-More recent studies further improve fusion granularity and robustness, including the fine-grained tokenization of MYGO\cite{zhang2025tokenization}, the attention penalty of APKGC\cite{jian2025apkgc}, the frequency-domain fusion of WFF\cite{xu2025wff}, the dynamic structure awareness of DySaRL\cite{liu2024dysarl}, the segmentation-based similarity enhancement of SSEF\cite{wang2025segmentation}, and the tokenization-decoupling strategy of TFD\cite{su2026tokenization}.
+More recent studies further improve fusion granularity and robustness, including the fine-grained tokenization of MYGO\cite{zhang2025tokenization}, the attention penalty of APKGC\cite{jian2025apkgc}, the frequency-domain fusion of WFF\cite{xu2025wff}, the dynamic structure awareness of DySaRL\cite{liu2024dysarl}, the structure-aware multimodal modeling of Li et al.\cite{li2025towards}, the segmentation-based similarity enhancement of SSEF\cite{wang2025segmentation}, and the tokenization-decoupling strategy of TFD\cite{su2026tokenization}.

 Another line of work focuses on modality separation and cross-modal interaction.
 MoSE\cite{zhao2022mose} learns separate relation representations for each modality and combines their decisions.
 NativE\cite{zhang2024native} introduces a relation-guided dual adaptive fusion scheme, CDIB\cite{fang2025cdib} uses the information bottleneck to model cross-modal consistency, and RMD\cite{zhao2025dark} explores complementary relations across modalities through reinforced distillation.
 At the training level, OTKGE\cite{cao2022otkge} performs cross-modal alignment with optimal transport, MMRNS\cite{xu2022relation} and DHNS\cite{niu2025diffusion} generate high-quality negative samples through relation enhancement and diffusion models, VISTA\cite{lee2023vista}, SimDiff\cite{li2024simdiff} and SatMKGR\cite{li2025meta} augment data by synthesizing triplets, and CMR\cite{zhao2024contrast} addresses inductive completion by combining contrastive learning with semantic neighbor retrieval.